Carnegie Mellon University

 • All residential staff are compliant under PA Act 153 which requires a PA Criminal History, PA Child Abuse, and FBI Background check.

-• All residence halls occupied by Pre-College Programs students are air-conditioned.
+• All residence halls occupied by Pre-College students are air-conditioned.

 • Roommates are assigned randomly.
-We first match students by gender and academic program, then by lifestyle preferences submitted during the enrollment process.
+We first match students by housing option selection (single-gender or queer community) and academic program, then by lifestyle preferences submitted during the enrollment process.

-• Refrigerator/microwaves (combined) are available for rental at a flat rate of $130.
-Students will be required to place their rental orders no later than Thursday, June 22, 2023.
+• Refrigerator/microwaves (combined) are available for rental at a flat rate.
+Students will be required to place their rental orders prior to their arrival on campus.
+A deadline for these orders will be provided to enrolled students.
 Since roommate assignments will be released in advance, we encourage students to contact their roommate to determine if they would like to share the cost of renting a unit.

-• The Carnegie Mellon ID Cards will act as the room keys.
+• The CMU ID Cards will act as the room keys.
 Students will tap their ID cards on the locking mechanism to unlock their rooms.
-If students lock themselves out of their rooms, they must follow the procedure to unlock their rooms via a smartphone app (instructions provided upon arrival) or they must contact Carnegie Mellon University Police (412) 268-2323 or the Pre-College 24/7 helpline (412) 212-8182.
+If students lock themselves out of their rooms, they must follow the procedure to unlock their rooms via a smartphone app (instructions provided upon arrival).
+We strongly recommend students carry their ID cards with them at all times to avoid locking themselves out of their rooms.
+It can take a long time for help to arrive in such situations.

-*Please Note: International students are required to arrive on Thursday, June 30th.
-Domestic students who cannot arrive by 12:00pm on Opening Day will need to request to arrive on Friday, July 1st.
+*Please Note: International students are required to arrive on Thursday, June 19, 2025.
+Domestic students who cannot arrive by 12:00 pm on Opening Day (Saturday, June 21, 2025) will need to request approval to arrive on Friday, June 20, 2025.

 • If you wish to make a change to your residency status (resident to commuter), please contact the Office of Pre-College Programs at (412) 268-5914 or pclife@andrew.cmu.edu.

-• UHS: Pre-College students can visit UHS when needed.
-There will be a $25 charge to the student’s account each time.
-We strongly encourage students to save the receipt and submit it to their medical insurance company for reimbursement.
-After initial evaluation, students might be referred to a local medical center for further testing and/or treatment if needed.
+• UHS: Pre-College students can be treated by UHS when needed, but must first call for evaluation.
+No walk-ins are accepted.
+After this initial evaluation, students might be given an appointment at UHS, or referred to a local medical center for further testing and/or treatment if needed.
 It is important for students to submit the required and necessary medical/health records during their enrollment process.
-Due to FERPA, CMU cannot release Pre-College students’ medical/health information to people who are not listed on the student’s FERPA Waiver Form.
-Please feel free to visit the UHS website for further information.
+Not meeting the health requirements can affect students' enrollment in Carnegie Mellon's Pre-College Programs.
+Due to FERPA, CMU cannot release Pre-College students’ medical/health information to individuals who are not listed on the student’s FERPA Waiver Form.
+For further information, please visit the UHS website and/or review the Welcome E-Folder sent to students prior to their arrival on campus.

 • CaPS: On-going therapy sessions will not be available for Pre-College students; however, triage services can be provided.
 If further treatment is needed, CaPS will refer Pre-College students to professionals in the local community.